rki-mf1/VirusWarn-Flu/README.md

 ## Running VirusWarn-Flu

 Once nextflow, is installed you are good to go!
-VirusWarn-Flu is run with only one command, using either conda, Docker/singularity or bash.
+VirusWarn-Flu is run with only one command, using either conda (or mamba), Docker or Singularity.

 With a `conda`, please run: